vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-mainnet-to-0714.md

 sidebar_label: Upgrade mainnet to 0.71.4
 ---

-To upgrade your validator node from version 0.53 to version 0.71.4, follow the steps below.
+Follow the steps below to upgrade your validator node from version 0.53 to version 0.71.4.
+The procedure describes the checkpoint restart.
+One of the validators will have to load the checkpoint to the genesis, and the network will start from block 0.

 ## Study the changes between versions
 Before upgrading your node software, read the upgrading file in the Vega repo for a full list of the changes between the two versions, review the breaking API changes, and study the `TOML` changes to the networks repo for the validator testnet.